Elleined/social-media-api/README.md

 - Send, Accept, and Cancel friend request
 - Follow and Unfollow users
 - Web Socket for real time communication in comments and replies
-- Notification for comment and reply
+- Receive real-time notification for comment and reply
-- Notification for mention in post, comment, and reply
+- Receive real-time notification for mention in post, comment, and reply
-- Notification for like in post, comment, and reply
+- Receive real-time notification for like in post, comment, and reply

 # Technologies used
 - Spring boot